IdkwhatImD0ing/Obsidian-Vault/Artificial Intelligence/Probability.md

 - P(X^Y): Probability X and Y
 - P(X | Y): Probability X if Y

-### Formal Definition

-Set Omega - Sample Space
-	Eg 6 possible rolls of dice

-Probability space is defined as a triple (Ω, F, P), where Ω is the sample space, F is the set of events, and P is the probability measure defined on F.

-An event A is any subset of the sample space Ω, and the probability of event A, denoted P(A), is the measure of the set A according to the probability measure P.

 ## Two Key Concepts

 - Probability Distribution Model